mainlycricket/CSV_App/README.md

 - This project generates a single `.sql` file (PostgreSQL database) for the provided `.csv` files in `./data` directory.
 - It also generates a basic standalone CRUD API for these tables.
-- I aim to add more features to this application as well as the generated application.
+- I am currently focused on adding more features to the generated app.
 - Please read this doc thoroughly to understand how it works.

 ![App Flow](./data/CSV_App.png)